gitpad-pl/github/docs/DEV.md

 ## How to work daily, with our environment

-#### If you are creating one new Feature:
+#### If you creating one new Feature:

-    -version.bat "info about your changes"
+    -version.bat
+    -ticket.bat

+as default param in -ticket.bat is info about new Version

-#### If you are creating more Features or solutions for existing problem:
+#### ... or if you creating more Features or solutions for existing problem:

+    -version.bat
     -ticket.bat "Solution for some problem"

 #### After all changes are ready to publish, use